StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 ### Other Configuration Options

 The application also includes the following feature flags that can be configured in the [scheme editor in Xcode](https://help.apple.com/xcode/mac/11.4/index.html?localePath=en.lproj#/dev0bee46f46) and selecting your scheme, the **Run** configuration, and to switch to the **Arguments** tab to add, enable, disable, or remove the following arguments passed on launch:
-- "--skipOnboarding": Skips the onboarding flow to enable easier development of features in the application and to allow UI tests to skip the onboarding flow.
+- `--skipOnboarding`: Skips the onboarding flow to enable easier development of features in the application and to allow UI tests to skip the onboarding flow.
-- "--showOnboarding": Always show the onboarding when the application is launched.
+- `--showOnboarding`: Always show the onboarding when the application is launched.
 Makes it easy to modify and test the onboarding flow without the need to manually remove the application or reset the simulator.
-- "--disableFirebase": Disables the Firebase interactions, including the login/sign-up step and the Firebase Firestore upload.
+- `--disableFirebase`: Disables the Firebase interactions, including the login/sign-up step and the Firebase Firestore upload.
-- "--useFirebaseEmulator": Defines if the application should connect to the local Firebase emulator.
+- `--useFirebaseEmulator`: Defines if the application should connect to the local Firebase emulator.
 Always set to true when using the iOS simulator.

-> Tip: You can learn how to add, modify, and remove feature flags that are passed to the application when it is started in the [Customizing the build schemes for a project](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project#Specify-launch-arguments-and-environment-variables) tutorial in ([*Specify launch arguments and environment variables* section](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project#Specify-launch-arguments-and-environment-variables)).
+> Tip: You can learn how to add, modify, and remove feature flags that are passed to the application when it is started in the [Customizing the build schemes for a project](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project#Specify-launch-arguments-and-environment-variables) tutorial in the [*Specify launch arguments and environment variables* section](https://developer.apple.com/documentation/xcode/customizing-the-build-schemes-for-a-project#Specify-launch-arguments-and-environment-variables).